Download a copy of the Editorial Policies.

-BJOG is a member of CrossCheck which is powered by iThenticate. iThenticate is a plagiarism screening service that verifies the originality of content submitted before publication.
+We check all papers due for acceptance on CrossCheck which is powered by iThenticate. iThenticate is a plagiarism screening service that verifies the originality of content submitted before publication.
 The iThenticate software checks submissions against millions of published research papers, documents on the web, and other relevant sources.
-We aim to check every paper accepted for publication through this means.

-It is important that all sources are properly referenced and reworded to ensure copyright infringement is not committed.
+It is important that all sources are properly referenced and reworded prevent copyright infringement.